osm2pgsql-dev/osm2pgsql-website/_manual/05-running.md

 database.
 If the extracts are from different points in time and contain different versions of the same object, this will fail!

-Do not use multiple change files as input in append mode, [merge and simpligy them first](#merging-osm-change-files).
+Do not use multiple change files as input in append mode, [merge and simplify them first](#merging-osm-change-files).

 ### The Middle